TabbycatDebate/tabbycat/docs/install/heroku.rst

 Installing on Heroku
 ====================

 When running Tabbycat on the internet, we set it up on `Heroku <http://www.heroku.com/>`_.
-The project is set up to be good to go on Heroku, and it works well for us, so if you'd like to run it online, we recommend that you do the same.
+The project is set up to be good to go on Heroku, and it works well for us.
 Naturally, this requires you to have a Heroku account.

 There are two ways to do this: a **short way** and a **long way**.
 Most people should use the short way.
 The long way requires some familiarity with command-line interfaces and Git, and requires a :ref:`local installation <install-local>` as a prerequisite, but makes it easier to :ref:`upgrade versions <upgrade-heroku>` later on and (unlike the short way) allows you to import data from CSV files.